google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-three.md

 *Repetitive Strain Injury: e.g., carpal tunnel syndrome, tennis elbow, trigger finger

-Note that some impairments may fall into more than one category and/or type.
+**Important:** Note that some impairments may fall into more than one category and/or type.